 If you’re looking for new sources of growth in your business, a key question is typically: will it come from incremental improvements to the existing business or will it come from a whole new business model that radically changes the way your business creates and or captures value.
-In other words, are you looking to generate radical or incremental innovations?
+In other words, are you looking to compare radical vs incremental innovations?

 There are many ways to analyse the differences between radical and incremental innovations, however, Abernathy-Clark did some pioneering work in the 80s which led to a simple model which classifies innovations according to their impact on the existing technological and market knowledge.
 This classification defined two types of innovation: